NuGet/docs.microsoft.com-nuget/docs/what-is-nuget.md

 An essential tool for any modern development platform is a mechanism through which developers can create, share, and consume useful code.
 Often such code is bundled into "packages" that contain compiled code (as DLLs) along with other content needed in the projects that consume these packages.

-For .NET, the Microsoft-supported mechanism for sharing code is **NuGet**, which defines how packages for .NET are created, hosted, and consumed, and provides the tools for each of those roles.
+For .NET (including .NET Core), the Microsoft-supported mechanism for sharing code is **NuGet**, which defines how packages for .NET are created, hosted, and consumed, and provides the tools for each of those roles.

 Put simply, a NuGet package is a single ZIP file with the `.nupkg` extension that contains compiled code (DLLs), other files related to that code, and a descriptive manifest that includes information like the package's version number.
 Developers with code to share create packages and publish them to a public or private host.
 Package consumers obtain those packages from suitable hosts, add them to their projects, and then call a package's functionality in their project code.
 NuGet itself then handles all of the intermediate details.

-Because NuGet supports private hosts alongside the public nuget.org host, you can use NuGet packages to share code that's exclusive to an organization or a workgroup.
+Because NuGet supports private hosts alongside the public nuget.org host, you can use NuGet packages to share code that's exclusive to an organization or a work group.
 You can also use NuGet packages as a convenient way to factor your own code for use in nothing but your own projects.
 In short, a NuGet package is a shareable unit of code, but does not require nor imply any particular means of sharing.

 ## The flow of packages between creators, hosts, and consumers

 In its role as a public host, NuGet itself maintains the central repository of over 100,000 unique packages at [nuget.org](https://www.nuget.org).
-These packages are employed by millions of .NET developers every day.
+These packages are employed by millions of .NET/.NET Core developers every day.
 NuGet also enables you to host packages privately in the cloud (such as on Visual Studio Team Services), on a private network, or even on just your local file system.
 By doing so, those packages are available to only those developers that have access to the host, giving you the ability to make packages available to a specific group of consumers.
 The options are explained on [Hosting your own NuGet feeds](hosting-packages/overview.md).
 Through configuration options, you can also control exactly which hosts can be accessed by any given computer, thereby ensuring that packages are obtained from specific sources rather than a public repository like nuget.org.

 Whatever its nature, a host serves as the point of connection between package *creators* and package *consumers*.
 Creators build useful NuGet packages and publish them to a host.
 Consumers then search for useful and compatible packages on accessible hosts, downloading and including those packages in their projects.
 Once installed in a project, the packages' APIs are available to the rest of the project code.